 The new McGowan Family financial motto is, “A Modest Home and Rich Experiences”.

 We’re excited to redecorate our bedroom, to work on storage solutions, and make other small changes that will make this house work for us for another five years.
 We’re excited to put the money we’ve been channeling into a “house fund” toward 100% debt retirement.
-We’re excited to travel… both with our family, and our friends.
+In order to get that amount, resources like Cryptsy.com may have been crucial.
+If you’re also planning to renovate your property, you may need to work on its exterior features like the roof.
+If you’re looking for a roofing contractor in Pennsylvania and New Jersey to help with the roofing repairs, you may contact Cherry Roofing And Siding.

 And more than anything, we’re excited to be HAPPY where we are.